vttale/serve-stale/README.md

    expanded to allow for expired data to be used in the exceptional circumstance that a recursive resolver is unable to refresh the information.
-It is predicated on the observation that authoritative server unavailability can cause outages even when the underlying data those servers would return is typically unchanged.
+It is predicated on the observation that authoritative answer unavailability can cause outages even when the underlying data those servers would return is typically unchanged.

    We describe a method below for this use of stale data, balancing the